mkkellogg/Modeler/README.md

 ## Building

 It is recommended that you build inside QT Creator.
 You will need to modify the locations of the Core, Assimp, and DevIL libraries in modeler2.pro.
-This can be done by editing the following variables: CORE_BUILD_DIR, ASSIMP_INCLUDE_DIR, ASSIMP_BUILD_DIR, and DEVIL_BUILD_DIR.
+This can be done by editing the following variables: CORE_BINARY_DIR, ASSIMP_BINARY_DIR, and DEVIL_BINARY_DIR.

+## Linux notes:

+To install Qt and Qt Creator on Linux:

+     sudo apt install qtcreator

+     sudo apt install build-essential

+     sudo apt install qt5-default